 The Drake Awards celebrate exemplary contributions to astrobiology through scientific research and space exploration.
 The award honors Frank Drake, whose Drake Equation first identified the specific factors necessary for the emergence of life in the Universe and the evolution of technological civilizations.
 This honor is given at the discretion of the Board of Trustees of the SETI Institute, based on nominations from its Science Advisory Board.
 The honoree is presented a cash award and trophy, and is invited to describe their research at a public ceremony.

-For further information contact Erin Fariss at email@example.com
+For further information contact Stephen Bourdow at firstname.lastname@example.org

 or call 650-960-4516

 Frank Drake is the former Director of the Carl Sagan Center for the Study of Life in the Universe, and previously served as Chairman of SETI Institute's Board of Trustees.

 Drake started his career undertaking radio astronomical research at the National Radio Astronomy Observatory (NRAO) in Green Bank, West Virginia, and later the Jet Propulsion Laboratory.
 He conducted key measurements which revealed the presence of a Jovian ionosphere and magnetosphere.

 In the 1960s, Drake spearheaded the conversion of the Arecibo Observatory to a radio astronomical facility, later updated in 1974 and 1996.
 As a researcher, Drake was involved in the early work on pulsars.
 In this period, Drake was a professor at Cornell University and Director of the National Astronomy and Ionosphere Center (NAIC) – the formal name for the Arecibo facility.
 In 1974 he wrote the Arecibo message.